shield-9/jetpack-sharing-source-pack/README.md

 ## Installation

-1. Upload the `opcache` folder to the `/wp-content/plugins/` directory.
+1. Upload the `jpssp` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress

 ## Frequently Asked Questions